-- · A high school diploma; or - A recognized equivalent of a high school diploma, typically a general education development (GED) certificate; or - Completed home schooling; or - Passed a U.S. Department of Education- approved Ability to Benefit test.
+- A high school diploma; or

+- A recognized equivalent of a high school diploma, typically a general education development (GED) certificate; or

-The College administers the COMPASS test to determine ability to benefit and course placement.
-Passing scores are determined by the U.S. Department of Education.
-The GED is offered through the Petoskey and Charlevoix Michigan Works! offices.
+- Completed home schooling.

+The GED is offered through Michigan Works!
+Offices and the University Center at Gaylord.
 A student enrolled in a secondary school is not eligible for aid even if simultaneously enrolled in an eligible postsecondary program.